gh-yhc/Getting-and-cleaning-data-project/README.md

 # Getting-and-cleaning-data-project
 The script run_analysis.R is written for this project.
-Codebook: some explanations are given in the comments of this R file.

 ## Description
 This R file does the following:
 1. Merges the training and the test sets to create one data set.